 We review applications for Spring quarter on an continuous basis.
 To be considered for admission scholarships in the Spring quarter, applicants should submit an application by February 15.

-Learn more about the Health Communication graduate program and meet with program faculty at an upcoming information session.
+Learn more about the Health Communication graduate programs and meet with program faculty at an upcoming information session.